krother/pandas_go_to_space/preparations/README.rst

 .. card::
    :shadow: lg

-   It seems your ships computer is online.
+   It seems your ships computer is fully online.
    Time to do some more serious stuff.